 Ford Fiesta ST review

-The new 180bhp Ford Fiesta ST hot hatch offers a sweet drive, good looks and was also voted Best Hot Hatch at the Auto Express awards
+The 180bhp Ford Fiesta ST hot hatch offers a sweet drive, good looks and good value

 The UK has had a long love affair with fast Fords and that looks set to continue with the arrival of the new Ford Fiesta ST - it's so good, we think the Ford Fiesta ST is the very best hot hatch in the business.